What's Included in a Gulet Charter?

 4. Water Sports and Entertainment

-A major perk of a gulet charter is the "toy box."
-Since you spend most of your time anchored in stunning bays, having equipment to enjoy the water is essential.
+A major advantage of a gulet charter is the selection of water toys.
+Since you spend much of your time anchored in stunning bays, having equipment to enjoy the water and explore is essential.

 - Snorkeling Gear: Masks, snorkels, and fins are almost always available for guests to explore the underwater world.